EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 transdisciplinary knowledge transfer in the area of One Health Surveillance (OHS) data integration and interpretation.
-Detailed requirement analyses were performed within ORION to identify current best practices, resources and needs within the OHS community (References: ).
-Results from the requirement analyses confirmed that cross-sectoral and multi-disciplinary communication, collaboration and knowledge exchange are still significant challenges for the OHS community.
+Detailed requirement analyses were performed within ORION to identify current best practices, resources and needs within the OHS community [11]_.
+Results from the requirement analyses confirmed that cross-sectoral and multi-disciplinary communication, collaboration and knowledge exchange are still significant challenges for the European OHS community.
 In addition, the results reinforced the need for better harmonization of reports on OHS data, which could ultimately lead to improved mutual understanding and use of sector-specific data in future OH analysis.

-This OHS Codex therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange and data interoperability between OH sectors, that will support integrated OHS data analyses and reporting.
+This OHS Codex therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange and data interoperability between OH sectors, that will support integrated OHS data analyses and interpretation.

 Purpose
 -------

-The purpose of this OHS Codex is to provide users with guidance and resources, e.g. tools, technical solutions, guidance documents, that improve collaboration, mutual understanding and knowledge exchange between the different OHS sectors.
-Moreover, it is ought to support better surveillance data integration and interpretation, along the One Health (OH) objective of improving health and well-being.
-The OHS Codex thereby supports the ambitions outlined in chapter 3, 4, and 5.1 to 5.3 of the FAO, OIE and WHO document ‘Taking a Multisectoral, One Health
-Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” [10]_ (Tripartite Guide) by proposing specific resources that support putting a true One Health approach (as described in the Tripartite Guide) into practice.
+The purpose of this OHS Codex is to provide users with guidance and resources, e.g. tools, technical solutions, guidance documents, that improve integrated OHS data analyses and interpretation between the different OHS sectors.
+With that the OHS Codex supports the ambitions outlined in chapter 3, 4, and 5.1 to 5.3 of the FAO, OIE and WHO document ‘Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” [12]_ (Tripartite Guide) by proposing specific resources that support putting a true One Health approach (as described in the Tripartite Guide) into practice in Europe.

 .. figure:: ../assets/img/2020108_Tripartite_OHS_CODEX_adapted.png
     :width: 6.28229in